GeoDroid/sundroid/README.md

 # SunDroid v0.2 Nightlie Build
 ### Description
 Mobile engine for arduino development platform written by Sandro Kalatozishvili and Niko Peikrishvili and licensed by GNU GPL 3.
-Softwear was created for educational purposes.
-This program is distributed in the hope that it will be useful for anyone nterested in this field.
+Softwear was writed for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ###Functions
 - Make a call